 Monitoring and understanding exactly when and how much of any ingredient will be available is critical for microbreweries.
 The use of artificial intelligence and analytics is predicted to rise because it can track, examine, and interpret relevant information to minimise the overall cost of beer production.

-Future trends will see more breweries embracing the Internet of Things (IoT) such as RDIF tagging, GPS monitoring of shipments, programmable logic controllers and sensors to automate beer production.
+Future trends will see more breweries embracing the Internet of Things (IoT), with technology such as RDIF tagging, GPS monitoring of shipments, programmable logic controllers and sensors to automate beer production.
 IoT will drive efficiency, productivity, quality, and safety with real-time monitoring and data-driven decision-making.

 Further changes to the future beer supply chain

 Technology, pandemics, climate change and consumer demand preferences have all impacted beer supply chains.
-Predictions for 2021 and beyond suggest that these trends will be ongoing:
+Predictions for 2022 – and even beyond – suggest that these trends will be ongoing:

 - The number of brewery brands able to get completely involved in distribution and retail will decrease.
 This will contribute to buyouts, strategic partnerships, and increased competition

-- The preference toward low alcohol beverages from health-conscious consumers is growing and the sales of no-alcohol or low-alcohol beers will rise with the introduction of more choices and better-tasting options
+- The preference toward low alcohol beverages from health-conscious consumers is growing and the sales of no- or low-alcohol beers will rise with the introduction of more choices and better-tasting options